 Ideally, mobile sportsbook apps give users the full range of features they would have accessing the sportsbook desktop.
 This means that users can sign up for an account, place bets, make a deposit or withdraw funds and participate in promotional offers.
 If the operators support live streaming, they will usually also provide it through their apps.

-How does a mobile sportsbook app differ from a web-from a web-based sportsbook?
+How does a mobile sportsbook app differ from a web-based sportsbook?

 A mobile sportsbook app is simply another way of accessing a web-based or online sportsbook.
 Dedicated mobile apps are released for iOS and Android smartphones and tablets as a more convenient way to access the brand’s services on the go — such as at a bar or at a stadium.